-The first programmable machines emerged in the crafts.
-In 1768, Pierre Jaquet-Droz, a Swiss clockmaker and student of Daniel Bernoulli, designed and built a human shaped automaton called the "writer".
-Among its approximately 6000 parts was a programmable wheel, in which cams could be interchanged.
-Each of these cams was like a memory (the ancestor of a disk with instructions encoded in its relief) that could be deciphered so that the automaton would write a message (while moving its articulated body, changing its eye gaze) - up to forty characters at a time.
-This "writer", along with two other sophisticated automata (the "draughtsman" and "musician") can still be observed at work in the Museum of Art and History in Neuchâtel, Switzerland.
+An interesting historical fact: the first programmable machines emerged in the crafts.
+In 1768, Pierre Jaquet-Droz, a Swiss clockmaker and the student of Daniel Bernoulli, designed and built a human shaped automat called the "writer".
+Among its approximately 6000 parts was a programmable wheel, in which forms could be interchanged.
+Each of these forms was like a memory (the ancestor of a disk with instructions) that could be deciphered so that the automat would write a message (while moving its body, eyes, etc.) - up to forty characters at a time.
+This "writer", along with two other sophisticated automats (the "draughtsman" and "musician", also easy to reprogram) can still be observed at work in the Museum of Art and History in Neuchâtel, Switzerland.
 The next major step in programmable machines came at the start of the 19th century (ca. 1805), when Jacquard invented the loom.
 Designed to make weaving more efficient, this machine's actions and patterns were programmed by using folded, perforated cards.
 This way of printing code was used by computers till the 1980s.
 The following steps made during the 19th century were the Babbage difference engine (in particular the analytical programmable motor) and the conception of algorithmic programs and code by Ada Lovelace.
 During the 20th century came Turing, von Neumann and the modern computer and its offspring (HEY & PÁPAY 2014).